 Overview of eSIM

 eSIM is a next generation of Subscriber Identity Module and stands for "embedded SIM".
 It's a tiny chip designed to be built in a wide range of devices including consumer smartphones.
 Unlike traditional SIM cards, eSIM allows users to switch network carrier profiles remotely without having to switch out your SIM card from one place to another.
 Because of this flexibility of switching carriers, it's easy to imagine that this is a game-changer for travelers wanting to use mobile internet in different countries.
-As long as your phone has an eSIM, you no longer need to purchase a local SIM card to use mobile internet at local rate.
+As long as your phone has an eSIM, you no longer need to purchase a local SIM card to use mobile internet at the local rate.

-eSIM is standardized by GSMA (GSM Association), a trade body that represents the interests of mobile network operators worldwide, and they have been working on specifications for the eSIM to make it work globally with any mobile network service providers.
+eSIM is standardized by GSMA (GSM Association), a trade body that represents the interests of mobile network operators worldwide, and they have been working on specifications for the eSIM to make it work globally with any mobile network service provider.

 Which Phones Support eSIM?

 Currently, iPhone XS, XS Max, and XR are the only phones that support eSIM (except ones sold in mainland China.
 Also, in Hong Kong and Macau, only iPhone XS features eSIM).

 The new iPad Pro, iPad Air and iPad mini also supports eSIM.